Machine-Precision Prediction of Low-Dimensional Chaotic Systems from Noise-Free Data: Forecasting Results

-The impact of numerical accuracy in solving linear systems is also evident when comparing different data normalization schemes for single- and double-precision methods (see \cref{app:sec:normalize}).
+The impact of numerical accuracy in solving linear systems is also evident when comparing different data normalization schemes for single- and double-precision methods (see \SuppSec{normalization}).
 In general, normalization enhances results, with more sophisticated schemes outperforming default approaches.

-If we do not artificially limit the precision of the training data, much higher VPT values can be achieved, see \cref{fig:L63:mmm}.
-The limit of about $105$ Lyapunov times shown in the plot is likely due to the limit $p \leq 16$ with even higher VPT values possible for higher degrees.
-Note that with the data time step equal to the solver time step, i.e, $\stepsize = 2^{-10} = \stepsize_0$, we achieve extremely high VPT values with degree $8$ polynomials (more than $322$ Lyapunov times for $n=2^{15}$; not shown in the plot).
-This is because one RK4 solver step of the L63 system amounts to a polynomial propagator of degree $8$, see \cref{app:sec:poly}.
-This is not a concern for larger time steps as two RK4 solver steps for L63 already need degree $55$ to be fully represented as a polynomial.
+Without artificially limiting the precision of the training data, much higher VPT values can be achieved, see \cref{fig:L63:mmm}.
+The limit of about $105$ Lyapunov times shown in the plot is likely due to the constraint $p \leq 16$, with even higher VPT values possible for higher degrees.
+Note that with the data time step equal to the solver time step, i.e., $\stepsize = 2^{-10} = \stepsize_0$, extremely high VPT values are achieved with degree $8$ polynomials (more than $322$ Lyapunov times for $n=2^{15}$; not shown in the plot).

+This can be explained as follows: applying $k$ steps of the RK4 ODE solver to the L63 model yields a polynomial propagator of degree $F_{4k+2}$, where $F_\ell$ is the $\ell$-th Fibonacci number.
+This is shown in \SuppSec{rk4l63poly}.
+Thus, one RK4 solver step of the L63 system amounts to a polynomial propagator of degree $F_{6}=8$.
+Hence, the fits can become near perfect in this case if $p \geq 8$.
+This is not a concern for larger time steps, as two RK4 solver steps for L63 already require degree $F_{10} = 55$ to be fully represented as a polynomial.

+Further experiments using high-precision ODE solvers are detailed in \SuppSec{xprec}.
+Notably, when using a Taylor Integrator with extreme precision (absolute tolerance $10^{-60}$) as the ground truth, PolyProp---trained and initialized with rounded 64-bit data---achieves a VPT of $35.6$ Lyapunov times.
+This performance is statistically indistinguishable from that of the Taylor Integrator itself when initialized with a rounded 64-bit state ($35.8$ Lyapunov times).

+Finally, \SuppSec{noise} investigates PolyProp's performance on noisy data, viewing observational noise as a stochastic limitation on precision analogous to deterministic rounding.
+Consistent with the findings in \cref{fig:bbest:L63}, PolyProp's forecast accuracy matches that of the ODE solver when both are initialized with the same noisy state.
+This demonstrates that PolyProp achieves the optimal predictive fidelity possible when no data assimilation is applied to denoise the initial state.